strollhy/SimpleSite/lessons/form_post.md

 Adding `methods=['GET', 'POST']` to the route allows this endpoint to accept both `GET` and `POST`

-Refresh your page and you should see a button.
-Click on it and see what happens
+Refresh your page and click on the button and see what happens

 ## handling the `POST`